ioccc-src/winner/bugs.md

 archived it, did not load scripts.
 Do you know if the domain was moved?
 Do you have an archive or mirror?
 Please provide us it!
 Thank you.

+## STATUS: INABIAF - please **DO NOT** fix

+The author states the following:

+* Bad input (e.g. nonexistent files, non-numeric number of iterations, etc.) tends to result in empty output.

+* Given exactly one corpus, the program will crash or produce garbage.

+* Leaks memory and file descriptors while processing files.

+* Will crash and die horribly if it runs out of memory.

 ## [2011/richards](2011/richards/richards.c) ([README.md](2011/richards/README.md))
 ## STATUS: doesn't work with some platforms - please help us fix